As you reflect on our accomplishments, please consider supporting our $30 for 30 campaign. Here’s to our fourth decade!

 OVEC board member and lead volunteer, Chuck Nelson, receives the WV Environmental Council’s Laura Forman Grassroots Activist award.

 The Boone County Commission approves $300,000 towards a municipal waterline for Prenter, where underground slurry injection has contaminated water wells.
 Community leaders establish the Prenter Water Fund and raise money to purchase 55 gallon water barrels to be placed at people’s homes.
 They also purchase a used tank to haul water to over 400 residents.
-Chuck Nelson worked closely with residents to make this happen.
+OVEC member, Chuck Nelson, worked closely with residents to make this happen.

 OVEC and Coal River Mountain Watch co-sponsor the Appalachian Community Economic conference.
 The focus is sustainable, community driven jobs.